HomeArticlesHow ToHow to Calculate ROI

 Investment B Rs 5,00,000 Rs 7,50,000 3 years 50% 14.5%

-Investment B has a higher total return, but Investment A compounds at a faster annual rate.
-Over any equivalent holding period, Investment A outperforms.
+Investment B shows a higher total return, but Investment A compounds at a faster annual rate.
+Over any equivalent holding period, Investment A wins out.

-Use the Investment Return Calculator to run head-to-head comparisons including the effect of reinvesting returns.
+The ROI Calculator runs head-to-head comparisons including the effect of reinvesting returns.

 Step 5: Calculate ROI on Business Decisions